 Soft-Off by PWR-BTTN - With Instant-Off selected, the ATX switch functions like a normal system power off button.
 With Delay 4 Sec. selected, you must hold down the ATX switch for more than 4 seconds to power off the system.

-Power On by Ring/LAN - An input signal on the serial Ring Indicator (RI) line (in other words, an incoming call on the modem power on the system or return it to full power out of suspend / standby mode.
-With a LAN card installed, the Wake-up On LAN function allows the network to wake up a Soft Power Down (Soft-Off) PC.
+Power On by Ring - An input signal on the serial Ring Indicator (RI) line (in other words, an incoming call on the modem power on the system or return it to full power out of suspend mode.